deepomicslab/SeCNV/README.md

 # SeCNV
-SeCNV, a single cell copy number profiling tools.
+SeCNV, a single cell copy number profiling tool.

 ## Prerequisite
 The scripts are written in Python3.
 Following Python packages should be installed: